neursh/MCCL-client/README.md

     - `discordWebhook`: A webhook in case you want to announce server open / close (optional).
     - `localLastRun`: MCCL client's internal variable, do not change unless you know what you're doing.
     - `cmd`: Command to run the server.
     - `excludeLockStructure`: Exclude folders/files in `server` folder when uploading the server to MCCL Workers.
+By default, executable is also excluded.
 - After this step, rename `config.template.json` to `config.json`, you can pack everything up and send to other people to be able to host.

 For example `config.json`: